prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>When defined, enforcedLabelNameLengthLimit specifies a global limit on the length
+<p>enforcedLabelNameLengthLimit when defined specifies a global limit on the length
 of labels name per sample.
 The value overrides any <code>spec.labelNameLengthLimit</code> set by ServiceMonitor, PodMonitor, Probe objects unless <code>spec.labelNameLengthLimit</code> is greater than zero and less than <code>spec.enforcedLabelNameLengthLimit</code>.</p>